imwally/untweet/README.md

 ## Backup Before You Destroy

-### Dump all likes or tweets to stdout in json format
+Dump all likes or tweets to stdout in json format:

 ```
-$ untweet likes
+$ untweet dump -likes
 ```

 ```
-$ untweet tweets
+$ untweet dump -tweets
 ```

 ## Other Useful Information

-### Keep likes of tweets from people you follow
+Keep likes of tweets from people you follow:

 ```
 $ untweet likes -keep-following